Maddy-Freaker/uname/README.md

 # uname
-Some python programs that could be handy.
+Some python programs that could be handy in Networking🐱‍💻.

+### 1.Port Scanning using Threading Method.